Piping Plovers, Paintings, and Field Notes

 Why the Piping Plover Matters

-Endangered birds are a gauge to the health of our environment.
-By protecting the endangered we reassess our environment and our actions to come up with solutions for the species survival.
-It leads to growth, education, community and improves the environment, wouldn't you say these are all great reasons to protect the endangered?
+Endangered birds are a gauge to our planet's health.
+By protecting the endangered, we reassess our actions and develop solutions for the species survival.
+It leads to growth, education, community and improves the environment, these are all great reasons to protect the endangered.

 A New Endangered Life